 This paper company partnered with another business on gift wrapping.

-While people are still navigating changing closures or how to stay safe, now’s a great time for your business to offer virtual (or in-person if done safely) classes or tutorials as a holiday promotion.
+This season is a great time for your business to offer classes or tutorials as a holiday promotion.
 Your customers will love it, and it’ll be a great way to get them to engage with you!

 While you can host classes for free, don’t forget that they can be a great source of extra revenue as well.
 Outside the holidays, offer a free trial class, and provide additional frequent specials to encourage sign-ups.